Pre-disaster documentation best practices for state and local governments

 8. Stay organized

-It is critical to keep inspection routes, assignments, and documents organized so resources are used effectively and to make the application process go smoothly.
+It is critical to keep inspection roots, assignments, and documents organized so resources are used effectively and to make the application process go smoothly.
 Staying organized prevents duplication of efforts in the inspection process and makes it easier to pull together documentation for submission to FEMA.